th2-net/th2-docs/content/common/core/th2-estore.md

 ### Events

 Event is a fundamental unit of data stored and processed by th2.
-Information, related to the work of every component, the executed tests, and the problems that happened are presented as an events hierarchy.
+Test execution data as well as information related to the work of all th2 components are presented via events hierarchy.
 Every event consists of important parts:

 - `id` - unique identifier (in UUID format) within the th2.